 You don't have to have a lot of sexual partners to catch trichomoniasis.
 Anyone who is sexually active can catch it and pass it on.

-Trichomoniasis is usually spread by sexual contact between a penis and a vagina.
-It’s not very common for the parasite to infect other areas, like the hands, mouth, or anus.
+Trichomoniasis is usually spread by sexual contact between the genitalia and is not commonly found in other areas, like the hands, mouth, or anus.
 Trichomoniasis isn't thought to be passed on through oral or anal sex.

 At Zava, we offer metronidazole in two dosages to treat trichomoniasis.
 The most common alternative treatment is called tinidazole.